Mediterranean Diet for Menopause: Your Body Changed. Your Eating Should Too

 3: Bone Health and Osteoporosis Risk

 Estrogen plays a major role in maintaining bone density.
-When it declines, bone loss accelerates quickly.
+When it declines, bone loss accelerates.
 Many women lose 10% or more of their bone mass in the first five to seven years after menopause, and without protective strategies, up to half of total bone mass can be lost by age 75.

 Bone health during menopause isn’t about one single nutrient—it’s about the full pattern: